t54-labs/t54-labs-docs/docs/Risk & Fraud/x402-secure-quickstart.md

 Notes:

-* Proxy adds no upstream auth headers by default.
+* The proxy does not add upstream auth headers by default.
+If your target facilitator needs auth, add it at the upstream or contact us to wire optional headers.
-* Ensure asset type and merchant address match network.
+* The `PaymentRequirements.asset` must match the network’s USDC and `payTo` must be your merchant address; the seller demo sets both.

-### 3.8 Using the Client SDK
+### Using the Client SDK

 **Installation**